Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: The Besan c on Galaxy Model

 \subsection{Cepheid ages to constrain the BGM youngest populations}

-In figure \ref{AgeGap} we show in black dotted line the age distribution of the simulated Classical Cepheids up to apparent magnitude $V=12$ using the Default Model.
-As the other stars the Cepheids are generated following a SFH and an IMF, as described in section 2.1.
-As Classical Cepheids are young stars they belong to the sub-population 1 and 2 of the thin disc component of BGM.
-Although the range of the ages shown in figure \ref{AgeGap} is compatible with the ages of Cepheids \citep{Bono2005} its distribution presents a double peak which is not seen in the empirical data.
-This is an artefact that comes from a discontinuity between the sub-populations 1 and 2 of the thin disc in the Besan\c{c}on Galaxy Model.
-In the present work we have modified the age interval of this two youngest sub-population in order to avoid this discontinuity.
-In the initial Default Model the first population covered an age interval between 0 and 0.15 Gyr while the second sub-population covered the age range 0.15 to 1 Gyr.
-From now on the age range of the first sub-population and second sub-population of our Default Model (DM) will be set from 0.0 to 0.10 Gyrs and between 0.10 to 1 Gyrs respectively.
-Thus, once the age interval for sub-population 1 and 2 is redefined all the machinery of BGM is set up and rerun, e.g. the amount of stars generated in the "new" sub-population 1 and 2 is derived from the SFH, and the integrals over time will be computed according to the new age range.
+In Figure \ref{AgeGap}, we show the age distribution of the simulated classical Cepheids with a black dotted line up to apparent magnitude $V=12$ using the DM.
+Like the other stars, the Cepheids are generated following an SFH and an IMF, as described in Section 2.1.
+Since classical Cepheids are young stars they belong to the sub-population 1 and 2 of the thin disc component of the BGM.
+Although the range of the ages shown in Figure \ref{AgeGap} is compatible with the ages of Cepheids \citep{Bono2005}, its distribution presents a double peak which has not been seen in the empirical data.
+This is an artefact that comes from a discontinuity between sub-populations 1 and 2 of the thin disc in the BGM.
+In the present work, we modified the age interval of these two youngest sub-populations to avoid this discontinuity.
+In the initial DM, the first population covered an age interval between 0 and 0.15 Gyr, while the second sub-population covered the age range 0.15 to 1 Gyr.
+From now on, the age range of the first sub-population and second sub-population of our DM will be set from 0.0 to 0.10 Gyrs and between 0.10 to 1 Gyrs respectively.
+Thus, once the age interval for sub-population 1 and 2 is redefined, all the machinery of the BGM is set up and rerun, e.g. the amount of stars generated in the so-called new sub-population 1 and 2 is derived from the SFH, and the integrals over time will be computed according to the new age range.
 A new BGM simulation is used to update the Cepheid age distribution.
-In figure \ref{AgeGap} we show in red the age distribution of the simulated Galactic Classical Cepheids with the revised Default Model.
+In Figure \ref{AgeGap}, we show in red the age distribution of the simulated Galactic classical Cepheids with the revised DM.
 Now the age distribution follows a smooth single peak distribution.
-As seen in the section \ref{results} this modification of the age ranges has improved the fit of BGM with Tycho-2 data in the Galactic Plane.
+As seen in Section \ref{results}, this modification of the age ranges improves the fit of the BGM with Tycho-2 data in the Galactic Plane.